Skip to content

 How Market Trends Impact Negotiation Power

-Market trends in 2025 have created consistent negotiating power for buyers nationwide.
-Across the U.S., elevated inventory levels and longer average days on market have weakened seller leverage.
-According to recent reports, some cities now have as many as 500,000 more home sellers than buyers, including key parts of Texas.
-In Houston alone, inventory has ballooned to over 58,000 active listings — a 29.4% increase year-over-year — and Austin has similarly high levels of available homes.
+Market trends in 2026 have created consistent negotiating power for buyers nationwide.
+Texas housing entered 2026 on softer footing, with sales down year-over-year, inventory climbing above balanced-market norms, and price pressures emerging across several major metros.
 This surplus has shifted the power dynamic dramatically, giving buyers in Austin, Houston, and other major metros the upper hand to negotiate price reductions, seller concessions, mortgage buydowns, or other favorable terms that would have been rare in a tighter market.

 Common Seller Responses (and How to Counter)